Tag Archives: Engines

 Today, Saturday August 7, we explore the music of the Baroque era.
 We’ll be including the work of a wide range of composers.
 Many will be familiar; other perhaps less so; or they may have written pieces that we know well but have no idea of who composed them — for example English composer Thomas Arne, who wrote Rule Britannia but also a range of other pieces which deserve more interest than is usually paid to them.
 And on this occasion we are also exploring a range of works by J S Bach — some well-known and others less familiar.

-Then at 12 noon and 4pm Pacific / 8pm or midnight UK time, tune in to hear the NEW edition of “Where’ve You Been?”, our twice-monthly show on places to visit and things to do around the Second Life Grid.
-In this episode we visit Arcadian Rapture Remastered — an extraordinary cyber-deco shopping mall (see separate entry)!
-And every four hours from 4am Pacific, tune in for “The Engines of Our Ingenuity”, from the University of Houston, about the machines that make our civilization run and the people whose ingenuity created them.
+Then at 12 noon and 4pm Pacific / 8pm or midnight UK time, there’s another chance to hear Episode 13 of “Where’ve You Been?”, our twice-monthly show on places to visit and things to do around the Second Life Grid.
+This time we’re paying a return visit to the Second Life Endowment for the Arts (SLEA), focusing on the nearly-completed Bridge Project.
+You’ll find more details here.
+And every four hours from 4am Pacific/noon in the UK, tune in for “The Engines of Our Ingenuity”, from the University of Houston, about the machines that make our civilization run and the people whose ingenuity created them.